top of page

 Perfecting the art of the pitch letter;

-Becoming proficient in the etiquette for communicating with authors, editors, and publicists; and
+Becoming proficient in the etiquette for communicating with authors, editors, and publicists; and analyzing the ins and outs of publishing contracts.

 Things to consider